 - Only Technology can identify ROT and present it for processing

-- Without a well-defined Process, it is impossible to take a systematic approach to eliminating ROT.
+- Without a well-defined Process, it is impossible to take a systematic approach to eliminate ROT.

 About John Mancini

 John Mancini is the President of Content Results, LLC and the Past President of AIIM.
 He is a well-known author, speaker, and advisor on information management, digital transformation and intelligent automation.
 John is a frequent keynote speaker and author of more than 30 eBooks on a variety of topics.
 He can be found on Twitter, LinkedIn and Facebook as jmancini77.
 Recent keynote topics include: The Stairway to Digital Transformation Navigating Disruptive Waters — 4 Things You Need to Know to Build Your Digital Transformation Strategy Getting Ahead of the Digital Transformation Curve Viewing Information Management Through a New Lens Digital Disruption: 6 Strategies to Avoid Being “Blockbustered” Specialties: Keynote speaker and writer on AI, RPA, intelligent Information Management, Intelligent Automation and Digital Transformation.
 Consensus-building with Boards to create strategic focus, action, and accountability.
 Extensive public speaking and public relations work Conversant and experienced in major technology issues and trends.
 Expert on inbound and content marketing, particularly in an association environment and on the Hubspot platform.
 John is a Phi Beta Kappa graduate of the College of William and Mary, and holds an M.A. in Public Policy from the Woodrow Wilson School at Princeton University.